State of Hawaii

 As would be expected of an isolated island chain, seabirds are one of the most conspicuous groups of birds present, and many of the 80 species recorded so far can be seen even in the Main Islands.
 Albatross, Frigatebirds, Boobies, Terns, Noddies, Tropicbirds, Shearwaters and Petrels, including the endemic Newell’s Shearwater and Hawaiian Dark-rumped Petrel can all be seen with relative ease from land.
 A pelagic from one of Hawaii’s harbours will provide better views of the breeding species, as well as increase the chance of spotting some of the scarcer and rarer migrant seabirds that do not breed in Hawaii, but pass through to and from their breeding/wintering grounds.

-Endemic wetland species are represented by three species of Wildfowl – Hawaiian Duck or Koloa, Laysan Duck and Hawaiian Goose or Nene [the State bird of Hawaii].
+Endemic wetland species are represented by three species of Wildfowl – Hawaiian Duck or Koloa, Laysan Duck and Hawaiian Goose or Nene – Hawaii’s state bird.
 The Hawaiian Duck is present on several islands, though is common only on Kauai.
 Laysan Duck is confined to the Island of Laysan in the NW Chain.
 Nene are recognised by most people as a conservation success story and birds can once again be seen on several of the Main Islands, although its long-term survival is still uncertain.
 More than 38 species of migrant Ducks and Geese have been recorded from Hawaii as well and although many wetlands have been destroyed or altered there remains (just) enough habitat to make migration worthwhile for several species.
 Species occur mainly from the continental United States, but Eurasian species also occur with some frequency.

 Due to the remoteness of the Islands only a few passerine species were able to make the huge ocean crossing and it is estimated that as few as 15 original colonist species accounted for over 100 endemic bird species which evolved there.
-At least 35 of these had become extinct before Western contact and a further 23 or so have become extinct since that time – resulting in Hawaii often being called the extinction capital of the World, a rather dubious honour!
+At least 35 of these had become extinct before Western contact and a further 23 or so have become extinct since that time – resulting in Hawaii often has dubious honour of being called the extinction capital of the World.
 Humans directly or indirectly, in almost all cases, are the main factor, which have contributed to the demise of so many of Hawaii`s unique species.

 Birding in Hawaii is generally easy, with most areas accessible by road or path.
 Nearly all the endemic forest birds are confined to the higher elevation native forests, where mosquitoes carrying avian Malaria are fewer, but in some areas these birds can be seen at lower elevation and in non-native vegetation.
 Many of the lowland wetlands, ponds and reservoirs, coastal areas with high bird populations and important forest areas are contained within National Parks, Special Protection Areas or National Wildlife Refuges and help to protect Hawaii`s unique flora and fauna, whilst also giving visitors the chance to see native species.